StarMindz/Movies-Javascript-Group-Capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

+This is a Movie webapp for checking out latest movies and series.
+You can like, comment on and reserve a movie.
 > This capstone shows you movies and shows using 3 APIs, one from where we retreive the shows, and the other one Involvement API which stores and deliver comments and likes for each movie and the other for the reserve